microHoffman/ENS-API/README.md

 # ENS API
 Simple API for basic ENS operations.
+Official ENS docs can be found here: https://docs.ens.domains/.

 ## Available endpoints
 Base URL of the server is http://localhost:1488.